-Elementary Language Arts, Social Studies, Visual and Performing
+Elementary Language Arts, Social Studies, Visual and Performing objectives, instructional materials, and assessment protocols.

-This course provides multiple subject candidates with knowledge and practice in subject-specific methodology for teaching social studies, language arts, and visual and performing arts.
-Candidates will review the California State Frameworks as a basis for standards-based instructional planning.
-Candidates will learn to align learning objectives, instructional materials, and assessment protocols.
 Candidates will differentiate teaching to provide appropriate instruction to a range of students including those with identified special needs and English learners.
 Emphasis is on effective strategies for teaching social studies.
-Students will plan an effective yearlong scope and sequence, daily lesson plans, and unit plans.
+Students will plan an effective year-long scope and sequence, daily lesson plans, and unit plans.
 Candidates also examine best practices for assessment and feedback and complete a Content Area Task focused on assessment of social studies and language arts.